-- 1. Internal communications PBES Staff must consider the following when discussing violations: - a.
+- 1. Internal communications Staff must consider the following when discussing violations: - a.
 Always assume paper and electronic writings, including but not limited to emails, are subject to disclosure.
 Always assume personal/ad hominem comments will be disclosed in a deposition or other testimony. - b.
-Attorney/client privilege generally includes writings to or from County Counsel; it does not include writings to or from the District Attorney. - c.
+Attorney/client privilege generally includes writings to or from County Counsel; it does not include writings to or from the District Attorney.

+- c.
 Public record requests require timely response.
 Immediately contact County Counsel when a request from the public is submitted for Code Compliance records for copying OR inspection. - d.
-Records in criminal cases must be disclosed to the defendant, even without a Public Records Request or written discovery demand. - 2.
-Front counter interactions
+Records in criminal cases must be disclosed to the defendant, even without a Public Records Request or written discovery demand.

+2. Front counter interactions

 When a member of the public inquiries about a particular property at the front counter, PBES staff shall routinely check in the electronic management system, PMC, to see if a violation exists on the property.
-PMC will indicate if the property has a general Code violation, and identify if the case has been referred to County Counsel or the District Attorney.
+PMC will indicate if the property has a general code violation, and identify if the case has been referred to County Counsel or the District Attorney.

 - 3. Discussions with the violator, their expert, and/or attorney: - a.
 Discussions are not permitted during an investigation or during pending litigation unless previously approved by County Counsel or the District Attorney. - b.
-When a matter has been referred to County Counsel, consult with County Counsel prior to making any statements related to the litigation. - c.
+When a matter has been referred to County Counsel, consult with County Counsel for prior to making any statements related to the litigation. - c.
 General policy prohibits commenting on an investigation when a matter has been referred to the District Attorney.
-Consult with the District Attorney or County Counsel prior to making any statements related to the litigation. - d.
-Direct the media to the PBES Director or County Counsel. - e.
-Discussions are not permitted during an investigation or during pending litigation, unless previously approved by County Counsel or the District Attorney. - f.
-When a matter has been referred to County Counsel, consult with County Counsel prior to making any statements related to the litigation. - g.
+Consult with the District Attorney or County Counsel prior to making any statements related to the litigation. - 4.
+Communication with the media regarding a compliance action and/or litigation: - a.
+Direct them to the PBES Director or County Counsel. - b.
+Discussions are not permitted during an investigation or during pending litigation, unless previously approved by County Counsel or the District Attorney. - c.
+When a matter has been referred to County Counsel, consult with County Counsel prior to making any statements related to the litigation. - d.
 When a matter has been referred to the District Attorney, general policy prohibits comments regarding an investigation.
 Consult with the District Attorney or County Counsel prior to making any statements related to the litigation.